Writers and editors on TheWeek.co.uk

 Hollie Clemence is news editor for TheWeek.co.uk.
 She joined the team in 2011 after working as a reporter for Jane’s Police Review and has written for a range of publications and websites including TheTimes.co.uk.
 Find her on Twitter @hollieclemence.

-Joe Evans is the acting news editor of TheWeek.co.uk.
+Joe Evans is the world news editor of TheWeek.co.uk.
 He joined the team in 2019 having previously written from Southeast Asia before reporting on the UK and Ireland as a freelance journalist for German newspapers and magazines.
 Find him on Twitter @joeevanswrites.

 Mike Starling is sports editor of TheWeek.co.uk.
 He has covered major sporting events around the world having lived and worked in the UK, Australia and the United Arab Emirates.
 Find him on Twitter @MikeJStarling.